Groupon basks in Facebook light, for now

 "When a major IPO like this gets going, all stocks in the same sector get a boost as they are valued relative to the IPO," Sinha said.

-Shares of LinkedIn, the leading social network for professionals, hit $77.84, the highest level in almost three months, before trading up 5.8 percent at $76.57 on the New York Stock Exchange.
+Shares of LinkedIn LNKD.N, the leading social network for professionals, hit $77.84, the highest level in almost three months, before trading up 5.8 percent at $76.57 on the New York Stock Exchange.

 Groupon does not run a social network, but the largest daily deal company is often lumped into the sector because its business has some social networking aspects.
 The company's deals are often shared by subscribers through Facebook and they are triggered when a certain number of consumers purchase the coupon.